javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 }
 ```

-We can put the `labelName` after a break statement, and it will break out of the labelled loop.
+The `break <labelName>` statement in the loop breaks out to the label.

 Like here: